 The Ancient Greeks believed that no one could step into the same river twice.
-The Bible insists that everything but God changes and life is but mist (Ps.39:5; Ja.4:14).
+The Bible insists that everything but God changes and life is but a mist (Psalm 39:5; James 4:14).
 I look in a mirror and compare my face with an old photo and you can guess what I see.
 I am changing in front of my own eyes.
 It became even clearer when I had one eye corrected with surgery.
 There just is no consistency and no trust in anything or anyone.
-And the reason is because of constant inconsistencies (Ja.1:22’25).
+And the reason is because of constant inconsistencies (James 1:22-25).

-It is endurable to live with some fickle people; but it is extremely difficult to survive under a fickle political system.
-With the stroke of a pen the leader can change the law, endanger a people, order our young people to die for his ideology and whatever else he deems good for the nation.
+It is endurable to live with some fickle people, but it is extremely difficult to survive under a fickle political system.
+With the stroke of a pen the leader can change the law, endanger a people, order our young people to die for his ideology and whatever else he deems good, for the nation.
 Only, it is not the nation but his party’s perception.
-Actually we are witnessing two parties at war over promises they use the voters to achieve.
+Actually, we are witnessing two parties at war over promises they use the voters to achieve.
 “We the People” are the audience in a political theater or showdown paying for the privilege to watch their performance.
 Most of the time it is a comedy without a plot.
-One thousand years BC a Preacher penned these words, “Vanity of vanities, all is vanity,” (Ecc.1:2).
+One thousand years BC a Preacher penned these words, “Vanity of vanities, all is vanity,” (Ecclesiastes 1:2).

 Their performance reminds me of a guest minister at a dinner invitation, he kept on telling the hostess, that he better not eat so much for it may affect his delivery.
 The hostess, a bit amused, sent her daughter to listen to the preacher.
 When the girl returned, the mother asked how he did.
 The girl replied, “He might as well have ate.”
-There is much eating going on that reminds me of the violation of the Tenth Commandment, “You shall not covet what belongs to someone else,” (Ex.20:17).
+There is much eating going on that reminds me of the violation of the Tenth Commandment, “You shall not covet what belongs to someone else” (Exodus 20:17).
 For the simple reason, if we take away from those that provide for our needs, who then shall supply us with food?
-The Parable of the Tenants is indicative of what happens when laborers dispose of an owner (Mk.12:1-9).
+The Parable of the Tenants is indicative of what happens when laborers dispose of an owner (Mark 12:1-9).
 It is noble for a widow to share her two pennies, but how many can be fed?
-(Mk.12:41-44).
+(Mark 12:41-44).